Laz people: Area

 The majority of the Laz today live in an area they call Laziǩa, Lazistan, Lazeti or Lazona name of the cultural region traditionally inhabited by the Laz people in modern northeast Turkey and southwest Georgia.
 Geographically, Lazistan consists of a series of narrow, rugged valleys extending northward from the crest of the Pontic Alps (Anadolu Dağları), which separate it from the Çoruh Valley, and stretches east–west along the southern shore of the Black Sea.
 Lazistan is a virtually a forbidden term in Turkey.
 (Note: "Article 8 of the Anti-Terror Law (Law No. 3713 amended by Law No. 4126) reads, "No one may engage in written and oral propaganda aimed at disrupting the indivisible integrity of the State of the Turkish Republic, country, and nation. [… ] Those who engage in such deeds will be sentenced to from one to three years in prison and given a heavy fine […]".
 This article means that those who orally or in print make use of words such as Lazistan or Kurdistan risk prosecution.") the name was considered to be an 'unpatriotic' invention of ancien regime.

-Laz ancestral lands are nota well-defined and there is no official geographic definition for the boundaries of Lazistan.
+Laz ancestral lands are not a well-defined and there is no official geographic definition for the boundaries of Lazistan.
 However, parts of the following provinces are usually included: